plasmicapp/plasmic/README.md

 - [Documentation](https://www.plasmic.app/learn/)
 - [Quickstart](https://www.plasmic.app/learn/quickstart/)

-## Building packages
+## Contributing

 We use `lerna` to help us manage dependencies between the `@plasmicapp/loader-*` packages, (though we may pull in more packages to be managed by lerna, right now those are the ones with tight dependencies on each other).

 ### Getting started

-Make sure you have `lerna` installed:

 ```
-yarn global add lerna
-lerna bootstrap  # inter-links all the lerna-managed packages together
+yarn lerna bootstrap  # inter-links all the lerna-managed packages together
 ```

 We also make use of [Verdaccio](https://verdaccio.org/) to locally test packages.
 This just stands up an npm registry that you can publish your test packages to.